faryalusman/A7-Final-Project/README.md

 3. For the various treatment conditions (ratio of matching donation, donation amount suggested), is there an association with amount donated?

-These questions are answered in the Jupyter notebook.
+These questions are answered in the [analysis Jupyter notebook](A7_analysis.ipynb).
+Images for this notebook are saved in [the images folder](images/)

 ## License
 This work is under an [MIT License](LICENSE)